AstroPhys05/SnakeGame/README.md

 # SnakeGame

-A simple web SnakeGame made using JavaScript andthe p5 js framework
+A simple web SnakeGame made using JavaScript and the p5 js framework

-Notes: Grid: -The GameBoard

-Represented uning a 2D array
-Confined in a finite world
+Objective:

+Width: Amount of horizontal pixels
+Height: Amount of vertical pixels
-Width: Amount of Columns Height: Amount of Rows
+Columns : Amount of horizontal pixels divided by scale Rows : Amount of vertical pixels divided by scale

+Objects:
 Snake:

-Direction controlled by keyboard input
-Represented in Grid by id
+Updates location by adding x and y velocities to the innitial velocity.
+Keyboard Events (arrow keys) changes the directions of the velocities by passing the new desired velocity of the snake.

 Food:

-Sets Food id in a random location
+Sets Food object in a random location.

+Both snake and food objects are floored to a scale value to give a grid like effect to the canvas.